-Label Description Add New Entry Use this section of the screen to edit and save new or existing speed dial phone book entries.
-Speed Dial Select a speed dial key combination from the drop-down list box.
+Label Description Speed Dial Select a speed dial key combination from the drop-down list box.
 SIP Number Enter the SIP number of the party that you will call (use the number or text that comes before the @ symbol in a full SIP URI).
 You can use up to 127 ASCII characters.
 Name Enter a descriptive name to identify the party that you will use this entry to call.
-You can use up to 127 ASCII characters. Туре Select Use Proxy if calls to this party use your SIP account configured in the VoIP screen.
+You can use up to 127 ASCII characters.
+Type Select Use Proxy if calls to this party use your SIP account con VoIP screen.
 Select Non-Proxy (Use IP or URL) if calls to this party use a different SIP server or go directly to the callee's VoIP phone (IP-to-IP).
 Enter the SIP server's or the party's IP address or domain name (up to 127 ASCII Extended set characters).
 Add Click this button to save the entry in the speed dial phone book.
-The speed dial entry displays in the Speed Dial Phone Book section of the screen. - This section of the screen displays the currently saved speed dial entries.
+The speed dial entry displays in the Speed Dial Phone Book section of the screen.
+This section of the screen displays the currently saved speed dial entries.
 You can configure up to 10 entries and use them to make calls.

 Speed Dial This is the entry's speed dial key combination.
 Press this key combination on a telephone attached to the Prestige in order to call the party named in this entry.
-Name This is the descriptive name of the party that you will use this speed dial entry to call.
-SIP Number This is the SIP number of the party that you will call. Туре This field displays Use Proxy if calls to this party use one of your SIP accounts.
-This field displays the SIP server's or the party's IP address or domain name if calls to this party do not use one of your SIP accounts.
+Name This is the descriptive name of the party that you will use this speed dia entry to call.
+SIP Number This is the SIP number of the party that you will call.
+This field displays Use Proxy if calls to this party use one of your S accounts.
+This field displays the SIP server's or the party's IP address domain name if calls to this party do not use one of your SIP accounts.
 Delete Click this button to remove an entry from the speed dial phonebook.
 Edit Click this button to change the speed dial entry.
-The speed dial entry displays in the Add New Entry section of the screen where you can edit it.
-Clear Click this button to remove all of the entries from the speed dial phonebook.
+The speed dial entry displays in the Add New Entry section of the screen where you can edit Clear Click this button to remove all of the entries from the speed dial phonebook.